Improving energy supply, promoting institutions

 Lead executing agency: Ministry of Energy and Water (MEW)

-Getting power from the socket is still a rarity in Afghanistan.
-Just one third of the population has access to electricity.
-Political reforms and significant public and private investments are needed to improve power supply.
-A secure legal framework for private investments and private plant operators must first be created or modified for this to happen.
-Since 2002, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) to support Afghanistan in expanding the energy sector through renewables.
+Mains electricity is still a rarity in Afghanistan.
+Only one third of the population has access to electrical power.
+In addition to technical advances, improving the supply of energy requires further political reform and significant public and private investments.
+Among other things, it will require a secure legal framework for private investments and private plant operators.
+Since 2002, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working on behalf of the German Federal Ministry for Economic Development and Cooperation (BMZ) to help Afghanistan develop its energy sector by adding more renewable energy.

-The population, companies and public institutions have access to energy that is generated in an environmentally sound and climate-friendly manner.
-Afghan institutions and professionals are trained in order to create the general conditions for reliable power supply.
+The general population, companies and public institutions have access to electricity produced in an environmentally sound and climate-friendly way.
+Afghan institutions and professionals are trained so they can create the basic conditions for a reliable power supply.

-The Institutional Development for Energy in Afghanistan (IDEA) programme supports the Government of Afghanistan in four areas:
+The Institutional Development for Energy in Afghanistan programme supports the Government of Afghanistan in four areas:

-- National level.
-Partners receive advice on developing the political and legal prerequisites for better energy supply.
-Energy policies are revised, and strategies are developed.
-The programme strengthens the institutions involved by having them jointly clarify their roles and mandates, formalise responsibilities and define tasks more precisely.
-Moreover, it delivers training for the staff on their duties.
+- National level: The project supports the partners in developing the necessary political and legal framework for an improved energy supply.
+Energy measures are being revised and strategies developed.
+The institutions involved are strengthened by jointly clarifying their roles and mandates, formalising responsibilities and defining tasks more precisely.
+The staff are trained in carrying out their tasks.

-- Coordination and cooperation.
-Structures and mechanisms ensure that energy policies are geared and directed towards local conditions and needs − not only at the national level but above all between the national and provincial level.
-All participating ministries and authorities are involved in creating structures.
+- Coordination and cooperation: Structures and mechanisms at national level and, above all, between the national and provincial levels ensure that energy measures are orientated and aligned to the local circumstances and requirements.
+All the stakeholder ministries and authorities are involved in the development of structures.

-- Private sector.
-The required legal and financial framework is drafted for desired private sector investments.
-The programme strengthens the Afghan Renewable Energy Union (AREU) founded in 2013 to represent the interests of the private sector.
+- Private sector: The necessary legal and financial framework is being developed to allow the desired investments from the private sector.
+The Afghan Renewable Energy Union (AREU), founded in 2013, is being strengthened to represent the interests of the private sector.

-- Consumers and businesses.
-Information for consumers and businesses is prepared and made available.
-Computerised databases for renewables and energy efficiency are further developed to this end.
+- Consumers and companies: Key information from the energy sector for consumers and companies is being prepared and made available in computer-supported databases for renewable energies and energy efficiency.

-- The Government has adopted five laws and strategies, including the Renewable Energy Policy and the Electricity Supply Law.
+The Government has passed five laws and strategies, including the renewable energies policy and the electricity supply act.

-- The Government has officially recognised and mandated a committee that aims to improve coordination between ministries and institutions (Renewable Energy Coordination Committee, RECC).
+The Government officially recognised and mandated a committee to improve coordination between ministries and institutions (Renewable Energy Coordination Committee, RECC).

-- The division of roles and duties between the participating ministries and the energy provider DABS has been clarified.
-The Ministry of Energy and Water is the ministry in charge of the energy sector.
-GIZ advises the Ministry on organisational development and sector coordination.
-Skills and responsibilities are clarified, job descriptions are developed and areas of responsibility are defined.
+The division of roles and tasks between the ministries involved and the electricity utility DABS has been clarified and agreed.
+The Ministry of Energy and Water is the lead ministry in the energy sector.
+GIZ advises the ministry on organisational development and sector coordination.
+The powers and responsibilities are clear, job descriptions have been created and task areas have been defined.

-- Curricula and training materials on hydropower and using solar power have been developed for use in technical and vocational education and training.
-Some 73 technicians and 32 students have completed their training.
+Curricula and teaching materials on hydroelectric and solar power generation have been developed for training courses, and 73 technicians and 32 students have already completed their training.